Niralidave19/DEVICE_DRIVERS_STM32/readme.md

 - Write 0X5FA into bits 31:16 (Bits corresponding to VECT_KEY) - This will unlock the writing into the register
 - Set the priority as per the user needs.

+On STM32, Each interrupt priority value is 4 bits long - Priority Value can vary from 0 - 15 (16 Priority values).
+When the priority is written into the IPR register of NVIC, only the upper four bits is written
+So how to write in this priority for interrupts?
+- NVIC IPR register base address is 0xE000E400
+- Each interrupt gets one NVIC IPR register (1 Byte long), where only the top 4 bits are used to indicate the priority.
+- For USART2_IRQn = n, Priority register address = 0xE000E400 + n
+  *(volatile uint8_t *)(0xE000E400 + 38) = (5 << 4);   // set priority level 5 for USART2

 ### EXTI - External Interrupt/Event Controller - USED ONLY FOR EXTERNAL INTERRUPTS NOT USED FOR INTERNAL INTERRUPTS
 - Monitors external pins (like GPIOs) for signal changes.
 - When a edge is detected, EXTI sets a pending interrupt flag.